RER NG: Description

 The single-level end cars are 20 m long, with two doors per side (one 1.3 m wide and one 1.95 m wide).
-The double-deck intermediate cars will each have two doors per side.
+The double-deck intermediate cars each have two doors per side.
 The doors located just behind the driving cabs are fitted with gap fillers to enable level boarding for passengers using a mobility device, like a wheelchair.